-Harrison Pask is a Criminal Trial Lawyer.
+Harrison Pask is a Criminal Trial Lawyer, who speaks English and Spanish fluently.
 He graduated with a B.A. in Political Science from Stanford University in 2013 and received his J.D. fromthe University of Georgia School of Law in 2017.

 After Law School, Pask moved back home to Texas and was hired by the Collin County District Attorney’s Office as an Assistant District Attorney and was assigned to the County Court at Law #5.
 During an almost two year career with Collin County, he became known as an extremely fair and reasonable negotiator who was highly respected by the County Judges and the Collin County Defense Bar, but also as a formidable up and coming trial lawyer who was not afraid to try difficult cases when he believed that was what justice required.
 As an Assistant District Attorney, Pask won a number of challenging verdicts at trial against well regarded defense attorneys on a variety of different offenses.
 In fact, his first jury trial victory was on a Felony Road Rage case while he was still in Law School.
 After just a year with the DA’s office, he was promoted to Chief Prosecutor of County Court at Law #6.